Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Whiteboard design session/Whiteboard Design Session Trainer Guide - Mobile app innovation.md

 5. What protocol would they use in sending data to the service(s) used for message ingestion?

-6. Define any endpoint(s) used for message ingestion.
+6. Define any endpoint(s) used for message ingestion

 *Data Processing*